 To better understand where EV charging infrastructure is being deployed, the Station Locator team analyzed the growth of EV charging ports in urban, suburban, and rural areas across the United States.
 The Station Locator team used the U.S. Department of Housing and Urban Development's Urbanization Perceptions Small Area Index for this analysis.
 The index classifies census tracts as urban, suburban, or rural based on how American Housing Survey respondents described their neighborhood (U.S. Department of Housing and Urban Development Office of Policy Development and Research 2022).
 Based on the survey, approximately 27% of census tracts are urban, 52% are suburban, and 21% are rural.
-However, urban census tracts take up only approximately 1.3% of the United States' land area, whereas suburban and rural tracts take up 6.2% and 92.6%, respectively.
+However, urban census tracts account for only approximately 1.3% of the United States' land area, whereas suburban and rural tracts account for 6.2% and 92.6%, respectively.

 As shown in Figure 11, public EV charging ports are predominantly located in suburban census tracts, followed by urban and rural tracts.
-DC fast EV charging ports showed the largest growth by percentage across all density categories compared with Level 2 EV charging ports, while Level 1 EV charging ports stagnated in suburban and rural areas and decreased sharply in urban areas.
-DC fast EV charging ports grew by the largest percentage in suburban areas (10.0%), followed by rural and urban areas (9.5% and 7.0%, respectively).
+DC fast EV charging ports showed the largest growth by percentage across all density categories compared with Level 2 EV charging ports, while Level 1 EV charging ports stagnated in suburban and rural areas and increased moderately in urban areas.
+DC fast EV charging ports grew by the largest percentage in suburban areas (8.7%), followed by urban and rural areas (7.4% and 6.5%, respectively).

-&lt;sup>13 See Appendix A for the growth of EV charging ports per 100 EVs in all states in Q4.
+13 See Appendix A for the growth of EV charging ports per 100 EVs in all states in Q1.